 Located 5 minutes’ walk from the car park.

-Discover the Lac de Gaube and its emerald green waters, easily accessible thanks to the chairlift in just 15 mins walk or by the GR10 from the Pont d’Espagne car park, in 1h15 walk.
+Discover the Lac de Gaube and its emerald green waters, easily accessible for skiing thanks to the chairlift (only during the french holidays).

 Extravagance awaits you!